Notes on going cycling in Florida

 Rental properties in many of Florida’s resort areas consist of apartments, condos, or, in the parlance of the local tourist industry, villas.
 Some are studios with kitchenette and small eating areas, but most come with a living room, one or two bedrooms, a fully equipped kitchen, and often, a shared laundry facility.
 Many provide access to a swimming pool, and most (but not all) are within reasonable walking distance to the beach.
 Many are listed on websites such as Vacation Rentals By Owner (VRBO), Vacation Home Rentals, or local rental agencies, such as Siesta4Rent, in the case of Siesta Key.

 The problem is that the more reasonably priced (but still expensive) units are booked months in advance, often a year in advance.
 Moreover, when people find a good property, they often come back year after year, so it can be a decade before some units come on the market.
 This makes for slim pickings.
 Nevertheless, you should be able to come up with something interesting if you conduct a thorough search well in advance of the date when you plan to go.
-There is also a steady stream of units that become available because of cancellations, but to catch any of these, you’ll have to check the website listings on a regular basis.
+There is also a steady stream of units that become available throughout the year because of cancellations, but to catch any of these, you’ll have to check the website listings on a regular basis.
 Anything really good will be snapped up very quickly.
 You should also check directly with resort operators.
 They may have units available that are only listed on their websites.

 There are a few things to keep in mind when conducting your search.
 When you see a price range for a unit, always assume you’ll be paying the higher amount if you plan to book the place during the winter months.
 Some private owners leave the ads up even when their units are fully booked up.
 A few of these owners are not even courteous enough to reply to your email enquiries about the availability of their properties.
 And finally, when you first look at some of the listings, especially later in the season, you may be shocked by the prices.
 However, most of these are the leftovers of the very expensive units.
 They remain available for people who are willing to pay top-dollar for getting something at the last minute.